Tennessee

 • Another government document that shows the voter’s name and address.

-If a voter does not have a photo ID, a free photo ID to vote may be obtained from the Department of Safety and Homeland Security at any participating driver service center across the state.
+If you do not have a photo ID, you can obtain a free photo ID to use for voting from the Department of Safety and Homeland Security at any participating driver service center across the state.
+Further information is available on the DSHS website at Voter Photo ID.

-If a voter does not bring a photo ID to vote, they can request a provisional ballot.
-The voter will then have two (2) business days after Election Day to return to the election commission office to show a valid photo ID.
-Upon returning to the election commission office, the voter will sign an affidavit and a copy of the voter’s photo ID will be made to be reviewed by the counting board.
+If you do not bring an acceptable photo ID to vote in person, you can request a provisional ballot.
+You will then have two (2) business days after Election Day to appear at your county election commission office to show a valid photo ID.
+At the commission office, you will be asked to sign an affidavit and a copy of the voter’s photo ID will be made for review by the counting board.

 If You Have Moved Within Tennessee